 North of Seattle is the Salish Sea, which, apart from linking Seattle to the Pacific Ocean, hosts a number of idyllic islands and communities.
 Most notable are the San Juan Islands – a gorgeous archipelago that offers some of the most bucolic and relaxing settings in the Pacific Northwest.
+It’s the perfect place to grab a quirky Washington treehouse and just bask in the awesomeness of nature.
 These in addition to Bellingham on the mainland are some of the best places in Washington.

 Driving north from Seattle, you’ll first pass by Anacortes, which is the primary docking area for ferries to the San Juans as well as Vancouver Island.

 South of Anacortes is Whidbey Island.
 Though not as gorgeous as the San Juans, Whidbey is still very nice and actually offers one of the most scenic drives in Washington.
 Whidbey Island is connected by bridge to the mainland at Deception Pass.

 We’ll revisit Anacortes and the San Juans later but let’s continue onto Bellingham for now.

 Bellingham is one of the coolest towns on the West Coast, thanks to its awesome brewery scene, young population, and outdoorsy culture.
 It’s primarily a college town, inhabited mostly by students, but lots of people end up falling in love with Bellingham and settling here permanently.
 Like any good student town, the nightlife is usually ramped up, and the beer, in particular, is quite good in Bellingham.

 Bellingham is very close to Canada, Mt Baker, and the San Juan Islands, which makes it a great base for exploring the Pacific Northwest.